 Everyone wants to make the most out of their Arabic language lessons.
 But some pupils learn faster than others, from the early days of kindergarten.

 Since we do not all have the same cognitive predispositions, some people will need more lessons than others in order to learn to speak Arabic with a good level.

-If you want to get an introduction to the Arabic language, one hour a week is the minimum required, if only to learn pronunciation, phonetics and some Arabic words.
+If you want to get an introduction to the Arabic language, one hour a week for your Arabic course London is the minimum required, if only to learn pronunciation, phonetics and some Arabic words.

 This is the minimum for anyone who wants to fully optimize their learning experience.

 The Arabic dialect is very complex and the process of assimilation can be long.
 First, learn the Arabic alphabet, pronunciation, and learn to read and write Arabic.